Vienna Circle: Formative years (1918–1924)

-The non-public phase of the Vienna Circle – The Schlick Circle (1924–1928)
+Non-public phase – Schlick Circle (1924–1928)

 The group that met from 1924 on was quite diverse and included not only recognized scientists such as Schlick, Hahn, Kraft, Philipp Frank, Neurath, Olga Hahn-Neurath, and Heinrich Gomperz, but also younger students and doctoral candidates.
 In addition, the group invited foreign visitors.

 In 1926 Schlick and Hahn arranged to bring Rudolf Carnap to the University of Vienna as a Privatdozent (private lecturer).
 Carnap's Logical Structure of the World was intensely discussed in the Circle.

 Also Wittgenstein's Tractatus logico-philosophicus was read out loud and discussed.
 From 1927 on personal meetings were arranged between Wittgenstein and Schlick, Waismann, Carnap and Feigl.

-The public phase – Schlick Circle and Verein Ernst Mach (1928–1934)
+Public phase – Schlick Circle and Verein Ernst Mach (1928–1934)

 In 1928 the Verein Ernst Mach (Ernst Mach Society) was founded, with Schlick as its chairman.
 The aim of the society was the spreading of a "scientific world conception" through public lectures that were in large part held by members of the Vienna Circle.

 In 1929 the Vienna Circle made its first public appearance under this name – invented by Neurath – with the publication of its manifesto Wissenschaftliche Weltauffassung.
 Der Wiener Kreis (The Scientific Conception of the World.
 The Vienna Circle also known as Viewing the World Scientifically: The Vienna Circle) The pamphlet is dedicated to Schlick, and its preface was signed by Hahn, Neurath and Carnap.

 The manifesto was presented at the Tagung für Erkenntnislehre der exakten Wissenschaften (Conference on the Epistemology of the Exact Sciences) in autumn 1929, organized by the Vienna Circle together with the Berlin Circle.
 This conference was the first international appearance of logical empiricism and the first of a number of conferences: Königsberg (1930), Prague (1934), Paris (1935), Copenhague (1936), Cambridge, UK (1938), Cambridge, Mass.
 (1939), and Chicago (1941).

 While primarily known for its views on the natural sciences and metaphysics, the public phase of the Vienna Circle was explicitly political.
 Neurath and Hahn were both socialists and believed the rejection of magic was a necessary component for liberation of the working classes.
-The manifesto linked Karl Marx and Friedrich Nietzsche to their political and anti-metaphysical views, indicating a blur between what are now considered two separate schools of contemporary philosophy - analytic philosophy and continental philosophy.
+The manifesto linked Karl Marx and Friedrich Nietzsche to their political and anti-metaphysical views, indicating a blur between what are now considered two separate schools of contemporary philosophy – analytic philosophy and continental philosophy.

 In 1930 the Vienna Circle and the Berlin Society took over the journal Annalen der Philosophie and made it the main journal of logical empiricism under the title Erkenntnis, edited by Carnap and Reichenbach.
 In addition, the Vienna Circle published a number of book series: Schriften zur wissenschaftlichen Weltauffassung (Monographs on the Scientific World-Conception, ed. by Schlick und Frank, 1928–1937), Einheitswissenschaft (Unified Science, edited by Neurath, 1933–1939), and later the International Encyclopedia of Unified Science (edited by Neurath, Carnap and Charles W. Morris, 1938–1970).